 03.02 Specific Guidance

-Specific guidance begins with ection 03.01.
-This section is subdivided like ection 02 and further subdivisions are numbered and lettered in the same manner.
-These sections and subdivisions provide guidance for the correspondingly numbered sections and subdivisions of ection 02.
+Specific guidance begins with section 03.01.
+This section is subdivided like section 02 and further subdivisions are numbered and lettered in the same manner.
+These sections and subdivisions provide guidance for the correspondingly numbered sections and subdivisions of section 02.
 For example, paragraph 03.01a.2 contains guidance for the inspection requirement in 02.01 a.2.
-The sections and subdivisions in 03 need not be titled, but if they are, the titles should be identical to the corresponding sections and subdivision titles in ection 02.
+The sections and subdivisions in 03 need not be titled, but if they are, the titles should be identical to the corresponding sections and subdivision titles in section 02.
 When no specific guidance is given for an inspection requirement, use the phrase, "No inspection guidance.”

--04 RESOURCE ESTIMATE
+00000-04 RESOURCE ESTIMATE

-In this section the originating organization estimates the average number of onsite inspection hours needed to complete this inspection.
-Separate estimates should be made for two- three-unit sites if inspections there require larger sample sizes.
+In this section, the originating organization estimates the average number of onsite inspection hours needed to complete this inspection.
+Separate estimates should be made for two-, three-, and four-unit sites if inspections there require larger sample sizes.
 The estimates are for broad resource planning and are not intended as measures for judging the inspector’s or region’s performance.
 Actual inspections may require substantially more or less time, depending on the circumstances.

--05 PROCEDURE COMPLETION
+00000-05 PROCEDURE COMPLETION

 In this section the originating organization estimates the average number of onsite inspection samples needed to complete this inspection.
-Separate estimates should be made for two- three-unit sites if inspections there require larger sample sizes.
+Separate estimates should be made for two-, three-, and four-unit sites if inspections there require larger sample sizes.
 The estimates are for broad resource planning and are not intended as measures for judging the inspector’s or region’s performance.
 Actual inspections may require substantially more or less samples, depending on the circumstances.

--06 REFERENCES
+00000-06 REFERENCES

+See section 05.04 and exhibit 7 for information.

 10 CFR Part 50, Appendix B, Criterion IX